appbaseio/Docs/content/docs/pipelines/how-to/solr-pipeline.md

 ---
 title: 'Create a pipeline with Solr as Backend'
-meta_title: 'Create a pipeline with Solr as Backend | Introduction to Appbase.io'
+meta_title: 'Create a pipeline with Solr as Backend | Introduction to ReactiveSearch.io'
 meta_description: 'Learn how to quickly create a pipeline that uses Solr as a backend'
 keywords:
     - concepts
-    - appbase.io
+    - reactivesearch
     - pipelines
     - fusion
     - solr